shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/RulesRulings.md

 At the end of every hour, you lose 1 sated point.

+## Temporary Hit Points

+Temporary hit points can be stacked.

 # Exertion

 You can exert yourself in tight situations to give yourself a temporary edge, and then gain points of exhaustion.